jawadamin99/cnn_model_bia_assignment/README.md

 - Upload your own digit image (PNG/JPG)
 - Displays predicted digit and confidence percentage
 - Shows probability distribution as a bar chart

-📄 Deliverables
-- training.py → Training code for both models
-- app.py → Streamlit app code
-- report.pdf → Project report (with figures and screenshots)
-- custom_images/ → Any handwritten digit images used for testing

 🔮 Future Improvements
 - Train for more epochs